All Episodes

 Yeah.

-So I know that I know that you're based in the conservative party.
+So I know that you're based in the Conservative Party.

 If they hear Hillary Clinton in comparison, I'm not talking about them.

-I'm talking about Donald Trump, who was told by his now, do not congratulate someone a dictator.
+I'm talking about Donald Trump, who was told by SNAP, do not congratulate someone as dictator.

 You can thank Obama for that, but go ahead.